 After I opened the blog, the trailer was the main attraction.
-A few posts later, I showed you all the book cover for the first time.
-By February the book was officially available and out in the world.
+A few posts later, I revealed the book cover for the first time.
+By February, the book was officially available and out in the world.
 This included my submission of Jordan’s Journey to the National Genealogical Society’s award for excellence for a Genealogy & Family History book.
 Unfortunately, Jordan’s Journey didn’t win that award.
-For any of you that have actually seen the book, you know it’s a radical departure from what a genealogy book normally is.
-I imagine NGS just didn’t know what to think of it.
+For any of you who have seen the book, you know it’s a radical departure from a typical genealogy book.
+I imagine NGS didn’t know what to think of it.
 When I met some people from NGS in October at The Genealogy Event here in New York, I showed them the book and mentioned how I entered the contest but did not win.
-“Well, in terms of design, if there was such a category, you certainly would have won.”
-This shows that while Jordan’s Journey is viewed primarily as a genealogy/local history book, it is–just as I intended–much more than that too.
+“Well, in terms of design, if there were such a category, you certainly would have won.”
+This shows that while Jordan’s Journey is viewed primarily as a genealogy/local history book, it is much more than that, just as I intended.
 The visual aspect of the work is what draws people in.

-The most rewarding part of this year with Jordan’s Journey was when I had the opportunity to bring it back to Georgia and appear in the Rome News-Tribune, the Summerville News, the Walker County Messenger (front page!), and the Dalton Daily Citizen (if you haven’t read those pieces, be sure to check them out).
+The most rewarding part of this year with Jordan’s Journey was when I brought it back to Georgia and appeared in the Rome News-Tribune, the Summerville News, the Walker County Messenger (front page!), and the Dalton Daily Citizen.
 My lectures at The Summerville Public Library and the LaFayette-Walker Public Library followed in June (including an exhibition of my photos at the Summerville Library).
-Sharing Jordan’s Journey with everyone “back home” is an experience I will always cherish.
+Sharing Jordan’s Journey with everyone back home is an experience I will always cherish.

 I am also pleased that Jordan’s Journey has found a home in at least six library collections across the country:

-Beyond the writing, I have posted several Jordan’s Journey videos this year as well.
+Beyond the writing, I also posted several Jordan’s Journey videos this year.
 These videos have been a labor of love.
 It takes a lot of time to put them together.
 But I feel they communicate something about our local history that has never been done before.
-I imagine what I would like to see if my ancestors could have made such videos and that’s what I try to do.
-Local history needs to be entertaining–otherwise you lose everyone’s interest–and, I hope, my videos help accomplish that.
+I imagine what I would like to see if my ancestors could have made such videos, and that’s what I try to do.
+Local history needs to be entertaining–otherwise, you lose everyone’s interest–and I hope my videos help accomplish that.

 Jordan’s Journey has been more than just the blog, too.
 I was able to branch out with my writing and published my first piece in Georgia Backroads.
 Working with Georgia Backroads has been a blessing.
 You can look forward to more from me in this way in 2013!

 But what else does the future hold for Jordan’s Journey?
 To be honest, I’m not sure.
-I want to take it further–and, believe me, I have many ideas.
-But this type of work cannot be accomplished in a vacuum It takes contributions from both family and the broader community.
-There are so many people that have helped me out, and I give a sincere thanks to all of you (there are much too many of you to list everyone here).
-I would like to write more about the allied families of the region–those that I do not necessarily descend from, but that play a role in the history of Armuchee Valley, Dirttown Valley, and beyond.
-After all, we’re all connected and we’re all part of the story.
+I want to take it further–and I have many ideas.
+But this type of work cannot be accomplished in a vacuum.
+It takes contributions from both family and the broader community.
+So many people have helped me out, and I sincerely thank all of you (there are much too many of you to list everyone here).
+I want to write more about the allied families of the region–those that I do not necessarily descend from but that play a role in the history of Armuchee Valley, Dirttown Valley, and beyond.
+After all, we’re all connected, and we’re all part of the story.

-I will continue writing posts and sharing photos here in 2013, but things will be a little different.
-In order to focus some energy on more extensive research and writing–such as my articles for Georgia Backroads–I am not going to commit to posting here on the blog on a weekly basis.
-I have some new/special things planned for you–at least a couple of guest posts should go up in the first month or two after the new year.
-If any of you out there are interested in writing a guest post, please do let me know.
+I will continue writing posts and sharing photos here in 2013, but things will be slightly different.
+To focus some energy on more extensive research and writing–such as my articles for Georgia Backroads–I will not commit to posting here on the blog weekly.
+I have some new and unique things planned for you–at least a couple of guest posts should go up in the first month or two after the new year.
+If any of you are interested in writing a guest post, please let me know.
 Jordan’s Journey is about much more than just my own family.
 It’s about building our collective history.